-Our results show that first, female workers have a positive a significant impact on both the probability of export and export volume, regardless the size of the firm, but their effect is relatively higher for small firms than large firms.
+Our results show that first, female workers have a positive a significant impact on both the probability of export and export volume, with this effect on the probability of the firm to export being lower for small and medium firms relatively to large firms.
 Female labor participation matters in traditional sectors where the MENA region has a comparative advantage.
-Second, female management/ownership matters more for the probability of large firm to export, which this effect being mainly driven by female ownership and not management.
-In other firms, female entrepreneurs matter more than managers for entering the export market.
-Third, femaleowned/managed firms face more financial constraints that hinder exports and therefore tend to rely on self-finance.
-In addition, the effect of a credit line on exports tends to decrease for a female-owned/managed firm, with respect to a men-owned/managed firm.
-The effect of other regulatory barriers on exports, such as the number of days to import, is more pronounced for female-owned/managed firm, with respect to a men-owned/managed firm.
+Second, while the effect of female ownership or management is not significant on trade margins, female management/ownership seems to matter more for the probability of large firms to export, which this effect being mainly driven by female ownership and not management.
+This result highlights the importance of female empowerment in international trade.
+Third, there is no statistical evidence that female-owned/managed firms face more financial constraints to export than their male counterparts.
+The effect of other regulatory barriers on exports, such as having a website for the company, is more pronounced for female-owned/managed firm, with respect to a menowned/managed firm.

 The policy implications of our results are important for the MENA region from a development perspective.
-First, female labor participation contributes to firms' export and this effect is larger for SMEs.
+First, female labor participation is positively correlated to firms' probability of export and export volume, but this effect on the probability of export is lower for SMEs than for large firms.
 Second, female entrepreneurship matters more than female management for the probability of large firm to become an exporter.
-Third, female owners/managers face more financial and regulatory barriers than their male counterparts to enter international markets.
-Therefore, policies in the MENA region must favor SMEs with high female labor participation and contribute to decreasing the impediments to trade faced by women entrepreneurs.
+Third, statistical evidence shows that female owners/managers face more regulatory barriers than their male counterparts to enter international markets.
+Therefore, it is recommended that policies in the MENA region enhance female labor participation in tradable sectors and contribute to decreasing the impediments to trade faced by women entrepreneurs.
 This will ensure that trade policies contribute effectively to growth and development, and also supports the achievement of gender equality goals.